1913 – King’s Badge

 In 1914 the very first awards of the King’s Badge were made to Sgt.
 A. Reid (1st Glasgow) and Sgt.
 F. Sturch (1st Warley)

-Known as ‘The Queen’s Badge’ since 1953, it remains the highest award in the Brigade and indicates a sustained commitment to the B.B.
+Known as ‘The Queen’s Badge’ from 1953 until 2024, it remains the highest award in the Brigade and indicates a sustained commitment to the B.B.

 In 2013 The Boys Brigade issued a commemorative badge celebrating the centenary of The King’s Badge.